complyue/cod-project/design/CompileOnDemand.md

 ## DBMR Lifecycle & Capacity

-- Default file name: `CodWorks.dbmr` in the current working directory.
+- Default file name: `.cod/works.dbmr` in the current working directory.
 - Open/creation:
   - Read-only open is used for inspection commands; read-write for interactive sessions.
   - On creation, `DBMR<WorksRoot>::create(path, free_capacity, …)` is called with a sensible default (e.g., 64–256 MiB configurable via a CLI flag in the future).